 May the odds be ever in your favor.

 Cream and butter add richness and thickness, while vanilla extract adds to the flavor.
-Technically you could stop there and have a delicious, spoonable caramel sauce, but a little bit of salt brings that sweet + salty element that adds an extra good element to just about any recipe that calls for caramel sauce.
+Technically you could stop there and have a delicious, spoonable caramel sauce, but a little bit of salt brings that sweet and salty element that adds a great touch to just about any recipe that calls for caramel sauce.

-(3) Heating the cream slightly reduces the aggressiveness of the bubbling when it’s poured into the caramel.
+#3 Heat the cream slightly to reduce the aggressiveness of the bubbling when it’s poured into the caramel.
 It doesn’t need to be piping hot, just not straight-out-of-the-fridge chilly.
-Alternately you can leave the cream out at room temperature for an hour or so, but I don’t usually plan that far ahead. 🙂
+Alternately you can leave the cream out at room temperature for an hour or so, but I can’t usually get it together far enough in advance. 🙂

 Homemade Salted Caramel Sauce